gpc/grails-asynchronous-mail/README.md

 asyncMailService.sendMail {
     // Mail parameters
     to 'john.smith@example.com'
-    subject 'Test';
+    subject 'Test'
-    html '<body><u>Test</u></body>';
+    html '<body><u>Test</u></body>'
-    attachBytes 'test.txt', 'text/plain', byteBuffer;
+    attachBytes 'test.txt', 'text/plain', byteBuffer

     // Additional asynchronous parameters (optional)
-    beginDate new Date(System.currentTimeMillis()+60000)    // Starts after one minute, default current date endDate new Date(System.currentTimeMillis()+3600000)   // Must be sent in one hour, default infinity maxAttemptsCount 3;   // Max 3 attempts to send, default 1 attemptInterval 300000;    // Minimum five minutes between attempts, default 300000 ms delete true;    // Marks the message for deleting after sent immediate true;    // Run the send job after the message was created priority 10;   // If priority is greater then message will be sent faster }
+    beginDate new Date(System.currentTimeMillis()+60000)    // Starts after one minute, default current date endDate new Date(System.currentTimeMillis()+3600000)   // Must be sent in one hour, default infinity maxAttemptsCount 3   // Max 3 attempts to send, default 1 attemptInterval 300000    // Minimum five minutes between attempts, default 300000 ms delete true    // Marks the message for deleting after sent immediate true    // Run the send job after the message was created priority 10   // If priority is greater then message will be sent faster }
 ```

-Also see the sample application at <https://github.com/kefirfromperm/grails-asynchronous-mail-sample>.
+Also see the sample application at <https://github.com/kefirfromperm/grails-asynchronous-mail-sample> (Grails 3).

 The AsynchronousMailController and views
 ----------------------------------------